-Please, note that even when you have the visa you are legally obliged to register with the Police Foreign Department within 3 days of your arrival unless you are housed in the university hall of residence - in such case the Accommodation Office of the hall of residence will register you.
+Please, note that even if you have a visa or resident permit you are legally obliged to register with the Police Foreign Department within 3 days of your arrival unless you are housed in the university hall of residence - in such case the Accommodation Office of the hall of residence will register you.

 Each incoming student has to have a medical insurance and the respected officer will ask you for confirmation about the insurance before issuing the visa.
 For more information please look here:

-The lenght of a short-term stay is considered as maximum of 90 days within any 180 days.
+The length of a short-term stay is considered as maximum of 90 days within any 180 days.

 Third-country citizens have to apply for a short-term visa at the embassy.
 Please, read the instructions here: